UniversalDependencies/docs/_sv-dep/det.md

 shortdef: 'determiner'
 ---

-A determiner is the relation between the head of an NP and its determiner.
+A determiner is the relation between the head of a nominal phrase and its determiner.

 ~~~ sdparse
 Den engelska parken är vacker \n The English park is beautiful